 Bread is a wonderful food, a great base for many meals and it plays a big part in virtually every food culture.
-Whilst Italians may not eat quite as much as many other Europeans do, they do eat it virtually every day and Italian cuisine is a wealth for regional bread variations.
+Whilst Italians may not eat quite as much as many other Europeans do, they do eat it virtually every day, and Italian cuisine has a wealth of regional bread variations.

 Much like the rest of Italian food culture, however, there are some important rules to bear in mind when it comes to eating bread.
 Most importantly, bread should always be eaten with other food, but it should not be eaten with a starchy meal.
 So you’ll rarely see it served with pasta in Italy!

-Italy has an incredible variety of breads, with many regional versions of flatbread, sourdough and your traditional loaf.
+Italy has an incredible variety of bread, with many regional versions of flatbread, sourdough, and your traditional loaf.
 It’s definitely worth trying some of the specialist breads that are available – you’re sure to find a new favourite!

 Focaccia is an oven-baked flatbread with a similar texture to pizza dough.
 It’s believed that the Romans invented this style of bread – but they cooked theirs on the hearth, which produces a far crispier version than modern-day offerings.

 The simplest styles of focaccia are topped with herbs and drizzled with olive oil, but you can also buy quite elaborate versions topped with vegetables or meats.

 Literally translated as “Tuscan bread”, this beautiful bread is a regional specialty of Tuscany.
 This is a large round, springy bread that is similar to a white loaf, but much flatter.
 Traditionally, pane toscano is cooked in a woodfired oven giving it a unique flavour, and it’s great for mopping up a Tuscan soup or stew!

 As the name suggests, this addition to our list is a cross between pizza and bread.
 The dough is rolled out quite thick, which is why it looks more like bread than pizza when it comes out of the oven!